Shifting AI Efficiency From Model-Centric to Data-Centric Compression: Current Challenges

-\textbf{Inherent Limitations of Token Compression.} Beyond performance degradation from methodological design, \emph{does token compression face inherent limitations?
-Is it universally applicable across various tasks?} For multi-modal large language models,~\citep{wen2025token} shows most existing compression methods underperform on visual grounding tasks, with significant drops on benchmarks like RefCOCO~\citep{yu2016modeling}.
-In OCR-related parsing~\citep{yang2024cc, ouyang2024omnidocbench}, documents with dense layouts yield highly information-rich visual tokens.
+\textbf{Inherent Limitations of Data-Centric Compression.} Beyond methodological design, \textbf{\emph{does data-centric compression face inherent limitations?
+Is it universally applicable across tasks?}} For MLLMs, \citeauthor{wen2025token} shows most existing methods underperform on visual grounding tasks, with significant drops on benchmarks like RefCOCO~\cite{yu2016modeling}.
+In OCR-related parsing~\cite{yang2024cc, ouyang2024omnidocbench}, documents with dense layouts yield highly information-rich visual tokens.
 Compressing these risks severe information loss and degraded performance.
 Beyond vision, current methods also face inherent limits in other modalities.
-In Automatic Speech Recognition (ASR) and Automatic Speech Translation (AST)~\citep{ardila2019common, conneau2023fleurs}, audio is encoded and then decoded into text using an MLLM~\citep{abouelenin2025phi, chu2024qwen2}.
-Audio tokens in ASR and AST are dense and temporally continuous.
-Pruning or merging them disrupts this continuity, leading to fragmented recognition or translation.
-Similarly, translation across languages in the text modality may suffer significant degradation under high compression ratios.
+In automatic speech recognition (ASR) and automatic speech translation (AST)~\cite{ardila2019common, conneau2023fleurs}, audio is encoded and then decoded into text using an MLLM~\cite{abouelenin2025phi, chu2024qwen2}.
+Audio tokens are dense and temporally continuous; pruning or merging them disrupts this continuity, leading to fragmented recognition or translation.
+Similarly, cross-lingual text translation may suffer significant degradation under high compression ratios.